Week 2. Computer Aided Design

 What worked well:

-- Sketch constraints (coincident, tangent, equal, symmetric) ensured that all geometry stayed geometrically correct as dimensions changed.
-A fully constrained sketch (shown in black in Onshape) gives confidence that the design is unambiguous.
+• Sketch constraints kept all geometry correct as dimensions changed.
+I learned that a fully constrained sketch (shown in black in Onshape) is essential before moving to the next feature

-- STEP import of the Nema 17 motor worked flawlessly and eliminated all guesswork about motor dimensions — every feature of the reducer is built directly on top of the real motor geometry.
+• STEP import of the Nema 17 motor worked flawlessly — I was able to build the entire reducer directly on top of the real motor geometry without guessing any dimensions

-- The browser-based environment meant I could work from any computer without any installation or license concerns.
+• The browser-based environment meant I could work from any computer in the lab without any installation or license issues

-- Managing multiple solid bodies in a single Part Studio (housing, gears, carrier, cover) required careful attention to which body each Extrude or Boolean operation was targeting.
-Onshape's "Merge scope" setting in the feature dialogs is powerful but must be set deliberately for each operation.
+• Managing multiple solid bodies in a single Part Studio required careful attention to which body each Extrude or Boolean operation was targeting.
+I made mistakes here early on and had to rebuild some features

 Summary